By providing links to other sites, AVHR does not guarantee, approve, or endorse information or products available on

 We live in a beautiful arid desert.
 Many of the vacation homes AVHR rents have pools and hot tubs which provide a private oasis for our guests.
 It may surprise you to know that we also have public water holes that include lakes and rivers where recreational water sports are widely available.

 Even in our winter months it’s often sunny and warm enough to enjoy water activities.
 With water-friendly apparel, a hat, sunglasses, towels, binoculars, a camera and generous amounts of sunscreen you’re ready to enjoy adventures that include stunning scenery and wildlife sightings.
 To whet your appetite (I couldn’t resist) we’ve summarized a few of our favorite water holes and the variety of ways you might partake.

 Salt River Tubing and Paddling

 This one confused me when I first encountered it.
 Salt River as in salty water?
 Surprisingly, yes!
 To be sure, salt water rivers are an unusual occurrence.
-The Salt River in Arizona is salty due to the Tamarisk tree which lines its banks from beginning to end.
-The trees absorb salt from the ground and the salt is stored in the trees’ leaves.
-The leaves fall into the river and deliver salt to the water.
+The Salt River in Arizona is salty due to the Tamarisk trees which line its banks from beginning to end.
+The trees absorb salt from the ground and store the salt in their leaves.
+When the leaves fall into the river the salt is delivered to the river water.

 The Salt River is a beautiful river in Tonto National Forest (near Mesa) that is worth viewing from its banks or better yet aboard a tube, paddle board or kayak.